vegaprotocol/specs/protocol/0028-GOVE-governance.md

 ##### Recurring governance initiated transfers

 - For a recurring proposal, the proposal is only active from defined start epoch and optional end epoch, the transfer will be executed every epoch while the proposal is active. (<a name="0028-GOVE-104" href="#0028-GOVE-104">0028-GOVE-104</a>)

-- Enacted and active recurring governance initiated transfers must be included in LNL banking checkpoint and resume after the checkpoint restore.(<a name="0028-GOVE-105" href="#0028-GOVE-105">0028-GOVE-105</a>)

 - When a transfer gets enacted it emits transfer event similar to regular transfer events from regular transfers, however with governance-recurring types.
 At the time of enactment no amount is attached to the transfer and it will show 0.(<a name="0028-GOVE-106" href="#0028-GOVE-106">0028-GOVE-106</a>)